benjamw/custom_post_types/README.md

-custom_post_types
+Custom Post Types
 =================

-A fast/easy way to make WordPress Custom Post Types, and Custom Taxonomies
+A fast/easy way to make WordPress Custom Post Types, and Custom Taxonomies.

+Look at the example.cpt.php file for help.